 EXCLUSIVE-Golar Power offers top bid for Petrobras's LNG terminal - sources

-RIO DE JANEIRO, Oct 1 (Reuters) - Golar Power Ltd has submitted the top bid for a highly-sought-after liquefied natural gas import terminal being leased by Brazil's state-run energy firm Petrobras, two people with direct knowledge of the matter said.
+RIO DE JANEIRO, Oct 1 (Reuters) - Golar Power Ltd has submitted the top bid for a highly-sought-after liquefied natural gas import terminal being leased by Brazil's state-run energy firm Petrobras, two people with direct knowledge of the matter said, though the firm's bid may be thrown out on compliance-related grounds.

+In a securities filing on Thursday night, Petrobras confirmed that it had received an offer from Golar.
+However, it said Golar had been given a "high integrity risk grade, implying its disqualification" from the bidding.

+Petrobras said the process would now enter a phase in which interested parties could lodge appeals.

 The terminal and regasification facility was offered under a wider government effort to end the state oil company's monopoly in natural gas imports and processing.
 The Bahia state terminal can process 20 million cubic meters per day of LNG and includes a 45 kilometer pipeline.